cmaureir/progra-alma/lectures/week2/lecture6.rst

 .. index:: conditional

-A **conditional** is a statement set which can or can not be executed, depending on the result of a condition.
+A **conditional** is a statement set which can or cannot be executed, depending on the result of a condition.

 .. index:: loop